moderndatacompany/dataos.info/docs/resources/stacks/flare/configuration_templates/google_bigquery.md

 # Google Bigquery Depots

 Flare stack enables execution of jobs on top of Google Bigquery data source.
 To do so, you first need to create a Bigquery depot.
 If you have already created a depot, you can proceed with the following instructions.
-Otherwise, please refer to the [Biguery Depot Configuration](/resources/depot/depot_config_templates/google_bigquery/).
+Otherwise, please refer to the [Biguery Depot](/resources/depot/depot_config_templates/google_bigquery/).

 ## Read Configuration